AppFair/appfair.github.io/index.md

  - `size`: The size, in bytes, of the contents of the `downloadURL`.
 Optional, but may become required.

  - `screenshotURLs`: An array of URL strings pointing to a PNG screenshot of the app.
 Optional.
+ - `fundingLinks`: An array of links to supported funding links.
+See [Funding Links](#funding-links).
  - `permissions`: An array of permission definitions, one for each entitlement, background mode, and feature "*UsageDescription" in use by the app.
 Optional only if there are no permissions, entitlements, or background modes used by the app.
+See [Permission Types](#permission-types).

+#### Funding Links

+ The properties of the elements of the `fundingLinks` array will contain these mandatory properties:

+ - `platform`: A supported funding platform. e.g., "GITHUB" or "PATREON".
+ - `url`: A valid link to the funding platform's landing page for the account. e.g., "https://github.com/Some-App" or "https://patreon.com/app-creators-united".

+Elements can also include the following optional properties:

+ - `localizedTitle`: The brief title describing the funding option.
+ - `localizedDescription`: A longer description of the funding goal.

 #### Permission Types

   The properties of the elements of the `permissions` array will vary depending on what type of permission it describes.

    - `usage`: e.g., `NSBluetoothPeripheralUsageDescription`.
    - `background-mode`: e.g., `audio`
    - `entitlement`: e.g., `keychain-access-groups` or `com.vendor.entitlement.id`

 ### Catalog Generation